 Vision 2020, a "national coalition of organizations and individuals united in the commitment to achieve women's economic and social equality."
 The Institute for Women's Health and Leadership within Drexel University College of Medicine, founded and administers this coalition.

 The New York City Campaign Finance Board (CFB) administers one of the strongest, most effective campaign finance systems in the country.
 NYC’s matching funds program amplifies the voice of average New Yorkers in city elections by matching their small contributions with public funds.
-By increasing the value of small-dollar contributions, the program reduces the possibility and perception of corruption from large contributions and unlimited campaign spending, and encourages citizens from all walks of life to run for office.
-Through its rigorous oversight and enforcement efforts, the CFB holds candidates accountable for using public funds responsibly.
+Click upon their logo to visit their website and learn more.

 The National Hispanic Leadership Agenda (NHLA) was established in 1991 as a nonpartisan association of major Hispanic national organizations and distinguished Hispanic leaders from all over the nation.